House of Dolls: Literature and scholarly references

 Na'ama Shik, researching at Yad Vashem, the principal Jewish organization for the remembrance of the victims of the Holocaust, considers the book as fiction.
 Nonetheless it is part of the Israeli high school curriculum.

 The success of the book showed there was a market for Nazi exploitation popular literature, known in Israel as Stalags.
-However Yechiel Szeintuch from the Hebrew University rejects links between the smutty Stalags on the one hand, and Ka-Tzetnik's works, which he insists were based on reality, on the other.
+However Yechiel Szeintuch from the Hebrew University rejects links between the smutty Stalags, and Ka-Tzetnik's works, which he insists were based on reality.

 In popular culture

-Joy Division was a British post-punk band from 1976 to 1980, who took their name from the reference in this book.
-One of their early songs, "No Love Lost", contains a short excerpt from the novella.
+British post-punk band Joy Division took their name from the reference in this book.
+One of their early songs, "No Love Lost", also contains a short excerpt from the novella.

 Love Camp 7 (1968), considered to be the first Nazi exploitation film, is set in a concentration camp "Joy Division".